 There are no women in the top ten of the Forbes list but it is the first time since 2016 that two women are included in the 100 highest paid athletes.
 They are both tennis players with Naomi Osaka ranking 29th in the 100 sports people, while Serena Williams is 33rd.
 Here are the 7 athletes who have made over $1 billion since the start of their career.

 7. Ronaldo – Career earnings: $1 billion

 According to the new report from Forbes, Ronaldo has accrued a total of $650 million as a footballer in the last 17 years.
 The rest of his billion dollar fortune was earned via endorsements, his fashion line (CR7), his hotel chain and his own museum which is located in his hometown of Funchal on the island of Madeira.

-According to Forbes, the Portuguese football player and Premier League Golden Boot winner has made $105 million before tax in the last year, taking his total worth past the $1 billion mark.
+Forbes estimate that the Portuguese football player and Premier League Golden Boot winner has made $105 million before tax in the last year, taking his total worth past the $1 billion mark.
 The Juventus star is ranked at number four in the business magazine’s list of the world’s highest-paid celebrities in 2020, behind only media personality Kylie Jenner, hip-hop artist Kanye West and tennis player Roger Federer who, incidentally, does not make this list.

 6. Michael Schumacher – Career earnings: $1 billion

 Mercedes are currently the dominant force in Formula 1 but during Michael Schumacher’s era, it was Ferrari.
 The former racing driver became world champion seven times and ended his career having earned half a billion dollars, which he doubled through sponsorship deals and merchandising.

 On 29 December 2013, Schumacher sadly sustained a serious head injury whilst skiing with his son.
 The German was put into a medically induced coma because of the brain trauma that he received and not much is known about his current state, with his family choosing to keep his progress private.